joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 We usually think of this as "lead nurture".

-There's a really interesting spectrum of options here, and some of them offer poorly aligned incentives, so I want to dig into this topic a bit.
+There's an interesting spectrum of options here, and some of them offer poorly aligned incentives, so I want to dig into this topic a bit.

 **The Spectrum:** On one end of the spectrum, we have a multi-step process involving some level of automation or personalization, often referred to as a marketing funnel.

-On the opposite end of the spectrum, we have more simple, less automated approaches like sending a regular installment of content to your entire email list, or things that function like a radio broadcast in that anyone who "tunes in" can partake of the podcast or YouTube video or blog article you've just published.
+On the opposite end of the spectrum, we have simpler, less automated approaches like sending a regular installment of content to your entire email list, or things that function like a radio broadcast in that anyone who "tunes in" can partake of the podcast or YouTube video or blog article you've just published.

 The poles of this spectrum are not mutually exclusive.
 You can combine elements from both extremes on this spectrum, or create a sort of hybrid lead nurture system that would live somewhere in the middle of this spectrum.
 That said, there are tradeoffs inherent in any choice you make about lead nurture, and it's wise to understand those tradeoffs before you make decisions about how to approach lead nurture in your business.

 Before we get to that, one more critical concept: "racking the shotgun".
 As far as I can tell, this concept comes from marketer Perry Marshall.
 He tells a story about how an experienced card shark took his protege into a card room, pulled a sawed-off shotgun out of his coat, and cycled a shell into the chamber.
 He didn't fire the round, he just "racked the shotgun".
 That sound caused some of the gamblers in the room to immediately look up to see where the familiar but threatening sound was coming from.
 The card shark told his protege: "Notice who looked up.
 That's who you need to worry about; you can hustle everyone else but watch out for *those* guys."
 That's where this idea of “racking the shotgun" comes from.
 It's a signal that not everyone will respond to.
 In fact, it's calculated such that only the right kind of people will respond to it.
 People with a certain level of awareness, a certain level of urgency, a certain history, a certain vocabulary, a certain top-of-mind concern, a certain way of seeing the world, members of a certain social group, or some combination of several of these factors.
-Here are some hopefully common examples of racking the shotgun in real life:

-{TODO: examples.
-Consider including TEI as one of them.}

-So how do you decide where to land on this spectrum of lead generation approaches?
+How do you decide where to land on this spectrum of lead generation approaches?
 Here are some things to consider as you make this decision.

 If you did a pseudo-random sampling of 100 examples of each end of the spectrum, you'd get the sense that highly automated, highly personalized lead nurture tends to be used by a certain type of business that looks a lot like the typical "internet marketer" business.
 And you'd get the sense that simpler, less automated approaches tend to be used by more traditional, more "corporate" businesses.
 And this pattern might lead you to have a negative or positive view of these approaches simply based on _who_ tends to use the approach.

 Do you find internet marketer types personally sleazy?
 You'll probably also find their methods sleazy as well.
 Find corporations stodgy and boring?
-Then you may dismiss the methods they use as ineffective or out of date.
-If you have no idea what I'm talking about with this whole "sleazy internet marketer" thing, do a Google image search for _internet marketer lambo_, look for images of a guy who fits the "bro" stereotype standing next to or sitting in a Lamborghini, and follow a few of those images back to the site they came from and you'll see what I'm talking about.
+Then you may dismiss the methods they use as ineffective or out of date.^If you have no idea what I'm talking about with this whole "sleazy internet marketer" thing, do a Google image search for _internet marketer lambo_, look for images of a guy who fits the "bro" stereotype standing next to or sitting in a Lamborghini, and follow a few of those images back to the site they came from and you'll see what I'm talking about.]

-The heuristic of "do what people I like do, avoid doing what people I dislike do" is one way to make a decision, but consider that it may not be the *best* way to make *this* decision about how you do lead nurture.
+The heuristic of "do what people I like do, avoid doing what people I dislike do" is one way to make a decision, but consider that it may not be the *best* way to make *this* decision about how you handle lead nurture.
 To be clear, I think plenty of internet marketers *are* actual human sleaze balls.
 But I avoid dismissing their methods outright, because most of their methods are in fact neutral.
 Whether the method is sleazy or not is a function of who is using it, their intentions in using it, and numerous implementation details, not the method itself.

-Automation is not the same as intelligence, yet as the one setting up the automation, it can feel like it is.
+Automation is not the same as intelligence, yet as the person setting up the automation, it can feel like it is.
 And that feeling can lead to ineffective automation.
 Bill Gates said this in the most timeless fashion when he wrote:

 > The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.